New Zealand allows dual citizenship or multiple citizenship — but some other countries do not.

 You can be a citizen of New Zealand and another country at the same time — unless the other country does not allow it.

-To check what the other country’s rules are, contact the New Zealand representative of that country:
+To check what the other country’s rules are, contact the foreign representative to New Zealand:

 When you apply for NZ citizenship